 Why do you need AHA & BHA?

-Our skin surface exfoliates every day dead skin cells, but as time goes primarily as a result of age and unprotected sun exposure – this shedding process slows and may stop altogether.
-Our skin can start to be dry, dull or flaky.
+Every day our skin surface exfoliates dead skin cells but as time passes primarily as a result of age and unprotected sun exposure, this shedding process slows and may stop altogether.
+Our skin can start to become dry, dull or flaky.
 Loss of firmness, uneven skin tone, clogged pores, spots and wrinkles are other results of skin ageing process.

 If you want radiant-looking, healthy skin, exfoliating should be in your skincare routine.
 Helping skin gently exfoliate its build-up of dead skin cells reveals the soft and hydrated skin hiding underneath.
 Using the best chemical exfoliant can make a world of difference to your skin’s appearance.

-There are AHA and BHA, and while neither acid is better than the other, they target different needs and skin types.
-Both AHAs and BHAs are chemical exfoliants work to remove dead skin cells by breaking down the bonds, that holds the dead skin in place.
+There are AHA and BHA and while neither acid is better than the other, they target different needs and skin types.
+Both AHAs and BHAs are chemical exfoliants that work to remove dead skin cells by breaking down the bonds which holds the dead skin in place.
 These acids are helpful in improving skin texture and tone and in reducing the appearance of fine lines and wrinkles.